-Earth Day Network has tools to help you plan almost anything. browse earthday.org to check out your options.
+EARTHDAY.ORG has tools to help you plan almost anything.
+Browse earthday.org to check out your options.

 Earth Day is April 22 each year, but you can hold events at any point before or after!
 You’ll need…

 …A time (morning, afternoon, or evening)